hydroper-jet/lang/spec/1.0/source/src/overview/package-manager.md

 # Package manager

-The language is integrated with a package manager with support for vital features:
+The language is integrated with JetPM, a package manager with support for vital features:

 * workspaces;
 * specifying a dependency through a directory path;